harmony-one/horizon/docs/ETH2_0.md

 * [(WIP) Light client p2p interface Specification](https://github.com/ethereum/consensus-specs/pull/2786): a PR to get the conversation going about a p2p approach.

 ### Near Rainbow Bridge Light Client Walkthrough
 The following is a walkthrough of how a transaction executed on Ethereum is propogated to NEAR's [eth2-client](https://github.com/aurora-is-near/rainbow-bridge/tree/master/contracts/near/eth2-client).
+See [Cryptographic Primitives](#cryptographic-primitives) for more information on the cryptography used.

 **At a high level the ethereum light client contract**
 * Optionally accepts client updates only from a trusted client
 * Can pause functions
-* Validates a sync committee exists for the curremt slot(epoch)
+* Validates a sync committee exists for the curremt slot
 * Validates sync committe has greater than the minimum required sync committee members
 * Validates 2/3 or more of the committe members have signed the blocks
 * Validates bls signatures (i.e. the bls signatures of the sync comittee for the blocks propogated)